Submission Checklist

 We invite proposals for workshops and tutorials.
 These sessions should be interactive and focus on new technologies, systems, or artistic practices.
 Proposals should specify the maximum number of participants, and the duration (e.g., hour, half day, full day).

-We strongly encourage proponents to indicate the skills, experiences, or artifacts that the participants will acquire.
+We strongly encourage proposals to indicate the skills, experiences, or artefacts that the participants will acquire.

 depending on the quality of the proposed activity as well as limits imposed by the conference schedule.